wwylele/mhrice/README.md

  - Actively tested on linux.
 Might work on Windows or macOS.
 (If not please open an issue)
  - Rust, cargo
  - OpenGL 3.3 if running any model-related command
- - C++ for a BC7 decoding library.
-RIIR to remove this dependency is still WIP

-*Note: this repo contain git submodule.
-Either clone with `git clone --recursive` or do `git submodule update --init --recursive` after cloning.

 ## License